Finder slow

 If it's been a while since you ran some essential maintenance, and issues like a slow Finder could indicate that it's time for action.

 For example, there’s an instrument to free up RAM memory.
 It might help you unfreeze your Finder.
-This app is free to download.
+This app has a free 7-day trial.

 -

-Launch the CleanMyMac X, then select Maintenance from the left sidebar.
+Open CleanMyMac, then select Performance from the left sidebar.

 -

-In the same window, you can quickly run Maintenance Scripts and also Repair Disk Permissions; both are useful items that can improve performance and solve application bugs.
+As you see, in the same window you can quickly run different Maintenance Tasks, like Free Up RAM and Repair Disk Permissions; both are useful items that can improve performance and solve application bugs.

 Reset Finder’s related files

 If the above tips haven't helped your slow Finder, the last step is to reset Finder's related files that could have become corrupt.
-Do this easily and safely with CleanMyMac X. By the way this app is notarized by Apple and it’s perfectly safe to use.
+Do this easily and safely with CleanMyMac.
+By the way this app is notarized by Apple and it’s perfectly safe to use.

-If you already have CleanMyMac X on your Mac, launch it.
+If you already have CleanMyMac on your Mac, launch it.

 -

-Click CleanMyMac X in the upper menu.
+Click CleanMyMac in the upper menu.
 Choose Preferences…

 -